awgrover/every-py/README.md

 It's common to pair a periodic action with a duration (timer), like "every minute, make an obnoxious beep noise".
 The beep-noise has a duration.
 You'll want a non-blocking duration (timer) for that.
 Patterns of intervals and non-repeating patterns of intervals are also useful.

-This is the classic pattern, that blocks your code:
+This is the classic, explicit, solution, that doesn't block your code:

     interval = 0.5 # some seconds
     last_time = time.monotonic()